-The FCA proposes that only the following SMFs apply to incoming EEA branches, and no prescribed responsibilities:
+Only the following SMFs apply to incoming EEA branches, and no prescribed responsibilities:

 - SMF17: Money Laundering Reporting Officer (MLRO) - SMF21: EEA Branch Senior Manager

 The FCA stresses that SMF21 will apply to anyone who performs a Senior Manager role, whether they are based in the UK or overseas.
 However, in practice, the FCA expects that most branches will be able to identify someone who is primarily based in the UK.